hth/receipt/documentation/ssl/README.md

 - Paste CSR i.e. content of example.com.csr in GoDaddy web-interface.
 You will need to provide some more details, Try to match them to details in Step #1.
 - Depending on type of certificate, it may take some time for GoDaddy to approve your certificate.
 - Once certificate is approved, you can download it.
 For detailed instructions on downloading, please refer this.
-Promo: You can buy Thwate SSL certificates from us.
-We are a Thwate reseller but we sell cheaper than them! ;-)

 ###Step 3: Fix Intermediate Certificate Chain###

-The zip file you will get from Godaddy will contain 2 files: example.com.crt and gd_bundle.crt.
+The zip file you will get from Godaddy will contain 2 files: *example.com.crt* and *gd_bundle.crt*.

 One is your certificate and other is bundle i.e intermediate certificates.
 Nginx doesn’t have a special directive to specify path to certificate bundle/chain file.
 So we need to append bundle into SSL certificate file itself in a way that SSL certificate remains on top.

 You can do it simply by running following command:

     cat gd_bundle.crt >> example.com.crt
-Move this example.com.crt file to /var/www/example.com/cert/directory on nginx server.
+Move this *example.com.crt* file to <code>/var/www/example.com/cert/directory</code> on nginx server.

 ###Step 4: Adjusting Nginx Configuration###